Test-Driven Development

 virtuous circle

-In the long run, you tend to apply this mantra for the code but also for the test.
+In the long run, we tend to apply this mantra for the code but also for the test.
 There is a kind of virtuous circle where a stable test battery supports making the code elegant and a stable code supports making the test battery more elegant.

 tragedy of TDD

-When you have a lot of transparency in the team.
+When we have a lot of transparency in the team.
 As soon as the test passes, the person in charge of the product owner role starts thinking that the task is done and the team is pushed strongly towards the next piece of code.

 Therefore, the team pretending to apply TDD and still always applying exceptions falls into the feeling good bias.